CharlesRyan01/Nba-api-python/README.md

 fetch_data.py: Python script to fetch data from the NBA API. database.py: Python script to manage the database. visualize_data.py: Python script to create visualizations of the data.
-Day 2: Getting Started
+Getting Started
-Installation of api
+Installation
-Clone the repository
+Clone the repository.
 Navigate to the project directory.
 Set up your NBA API credentials.
+Install necessary dependencies.
+Configuration
 Configure the database connection in database.py.
 Day 3: Fetching Data
 Usage